MobolanleAdebesin/bookpals-front-end/README.md

 # BookPals

 ## Purpose
 The purpose of this project was to build out a front end website based on an API I created [here](https://github.com/MobolanleAdebesin/bookpals-back-end).
+Bookpals allows users to add content about their favorite books and receive suggestions on other media (books, movies, music, and authors) that they might like based on the books added.

 ## Examples
 ![Homepage](https://github.com/MobolanleAdebesin/react-mern-project/blob/master/BookPals-HomePage.png)
 ![Add Books](https://github.com/MobolanleAdebesin/react-mern-project/blob/master/BookPals-AddBook.png)

 ## Deployed Site
-The deployed version of this site can be found [here](https://stupefied-knuth-a58fed.netlify.com/)
+The deployed version of this site can be found [here](https://bookpals.netlify.com/)

 ## Features
 UI Patterns